Nano-Sized Magnesium Hydride as Efficient Hydrogen Storage

 - Improved hydrogen sorption

-High-Performance Ultrasonicators for MgH2 Hydrolysis
+High-Performance Ultrasonicators for Magnesium Hydride Treatment

 Sonochemistry – the application of power ultrasound to chemical reactions – is a reliable processing technology, which facilitates and accelerates the syntheses, catalytic reactions and other hetergeneous reactions.
 Hielscher Ultrasonics portfolio covers the full range from compact lab ultrasonicators to industrial sonochemical systems for all kind of chemical applications such as the hydrolysis of magnesium hydride and its nano-milling / nano-structuring.
-This allow us at Hielscher to offer you the most suitable ultrasonicator for your envisaged MgH2 synthesis.
+This allow us at Hielscher to offer you the most suitable ultrasonicator for your envisaged MgH2 process.
 Our long-time experienced staff will assist you from feasibility tests and process optimisation to the installation of your ultrasonic system on final production level.

 The small foot-print of our ultrasonic homogenizers as well as their versatility in installation options make them fit even into small-space processing facilities.
 Ultrasonic processors are installed worldwide in fine chemistry, petro-chemistry, and nano-material production facilities.